sajidhamdard/system-design/Load-Balancer.md

 ---

-You’re connecting **architecture layers** perfectly now.
-If you want, I can show **"before/after migration" diagrams** to visualize it — want that?

 **Short answer:**
 → **Kubernetes + API Gateway (like Apigee / NGINX / Kong / Istio Gateway)** is what **modern** systems use today.
 **Zuul + Eureka** is **legacy** now (only in old Spring Boot apps without K8s).